zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/query-data/query-data.md

 - Access Oracle Machine Learning Notebooks provided with Oracle Autonomous Database
 - Import and review the imported notebook

-### Prerequisites
+###Prerequisites

-This lab assumes you have:
+This lab assumes that you have successfully completed all of the preceding labs in the **Contents** menu.
-* An Oracle account
-* Completed all previous labs successfully

 ## Task 1: Access Oracle Machine Learning Notebooks